Orange-OpenSource/a11y-guidelines/src/en/mobile/android/test.md

 Please note, this is only a verification aid, the tool sometimes reports false positives.

 Some of these checks are duplicated with `lint`.
-In case of doubt about contrasts, [Colour contrast analysor](https://developer.paciellogroup.com/resources/contrastanalyser/) allow you to make a more precise diagnosis.
+In case of doubt about contrasts, [Colour contrast analysor](https://developer.paciellogroup.com/resources/contrastanalyser/) makes a more precise diagnosis.

-#### Procedure :
+#### Procedure:

 - Activate the scanner in **settings/accessibility/Accessibility Scanner** (settings/accessibility/Installed services/Accessibility Scanner with One UI for Samsung devices).
 A floating action button appears on the screen.
 - To test the display, press the button.
 A screenshot is taken and the list of suggested fixes is displayed.